 How to Delete file / folder protected by TrustedInstaller

-To fix this issue simply you need to change the ownership of the file / folder.
-Follow the steps
+To fix this issue simply you need to change the ownership of the file or folder.
+Follow the steps.

 Watch this video tutorial on how to fix “You Require permission from TrustedInstaller to make changes to this file”.

-- Right-click and click on the properties of file / folder.
+- Right-click on the file and click on the properties of the file or folder.

 - Click on security tab on Properties window.

 - Click on advanced tab to bring up another advanced permission window.

 - Click on the change button nearby the owner information.
 A new window will appear.

 - Type the “users” in the “Enter the object name to select” field and then click on apply and OK.
 See the below-given screenshot.